 BTG website visitors who want to turn off these cookies can do so by changing their web browser settings.
 Please see www.allaboutcookies.org for more information about blocking cookies on your particular web browser.

-The information you provide to BTG will enable us to improve on the level of service provided to you and will allow us to make sure you receive updated information on BTG's activities and business that may be of interest to you.
+Except as otherwise stated, we may use your personal information to improve the content of our site and the level of service we provide to you, to communicate information to you and to allow us to make sure you receive updated information on BTG's activities and business that may be of interest to you, for our marketing and research purposes, and/or to otherwise protect BTG’s legal and business interests and rights.

 We occasionally use other companies to provide limited services on our behalf, including printing, packaging and mailing company reports.
 We will only provide those companies the information they need to deliver the service and they are prohibited from using that information for any other purpose(s).